concentricsky/django-client-admin/README.md

     ...

-To access media files, you should use the staticfiles contrib application introduced in Django 1.3.

 ### Customizations

-- Override the page logo

-- Override the large logo on the login screen
+Branding Client Admin for each project can be done by providing a replacement header menu logo.
+In the project's static folder, create a client_admin/images/h1_logo_bg.png that is 40px tall and no more than 400px wide.

 ## Dashboard widgets

+### App List

+The App List module shows a list of models with links to add objects or show the change-list view for the model.
+The list can be limited to either show or exclude certain apps or models.
+By default, two instances of App Lists are included on the dashboard, one showing all models that aren't part of the django.contrib app and one showing only those from django.contrib.

+### Link List

+The Link List module displays a list of hrefs that can either be external urls or internal urls using the reverse() function.

+### Memcached Status

+If memcached is being used on the server, then this module displays detailed statistics from each memcached instance.

+### Recent Activity

+The Recent Activity module lists all LogEntry objects, grouped by which user generated them.
+Normally, the LogEntry objects are only created from admin activity, but this can also be used to display activity generated from the front-end of the site if those views create LogEntry objects using the log_action() function.

 ### Sitemap

 The sitemap module allows listing models in a hierarchy similar to a front-end site menu.
 This allows admin users to find content in the same logical place that a front-end user would see.
-By default, Client Admin will look for a menu from Sky CMS with an id of 1 to build the hierarchy.
-This code will eventually be pulled out of Client Admin and included in skycms.
+By default, Client Admin will build the hierarchy based on a menu from Sky CMS, currently a private library.
+This code will eventually be pulled out of Client Admin and only included in Sky CMS.

-### Recent Activity

-The Recent Activity module lists all activity registered to the admin.

-### Quick Links

 ## Recursive Inlines